dwyl/book/src/auth/09-encrypt-data.md

 We _highly_ recommend following step-by-step guide to understand this in detail.
-We aren't going to duplicate/repeat any of the theory here.
+We aren't going to duplicate/repeat any of the _theory_ here.
-Rather we are going to focus on using the package we created [`fields`](https://github.com/dwyl/fields)
+Rather we are going to focus on the _practice_ using the
+[`fields`](https://github.com/dwyl/fields)
+package we created
+to implement transparent encryption.

 ## Using `Fields` to _Automatically_ Encrypt Personal Data